 There's no single soil improver that does everything.
 The best results come from understanding what each one contributes and choosing the right combination for your soil type and growing goals.
-Here's an honest guide to the options worth knowing about.
+Here's an honest guide to the options worth knowing about, and how I have used them over the years.

 What is Frass?